pranav-infrabuild/DevOps_Interview_Questions/Technical Based  /Docker.md

 </details>

-### How do you monitor Docker containers in a production environment?
+### Question 9: How do you monitor Docker containers in a production environment?
 <details>
    - Using Prometheus and Grafana is a great choice for monitoring Docker containers, as they provide comprehensive insights and powerful visualization capabilities.
 </details>